 The Contest takes place over 7 days.
 Crews will develop close ties, understanding and friendship with other nations through the great discipline of the sea.
 Social events are organised ashore and there is time to spend mixing with other crews.

-The next Contest will take place in Antrim, Northern Ireland in July 2018.
+The next Contest will take place in St Petersburg, Russia in July 2020.